FME Versions and Workspace Compatibility

 Generally, FME Form and FME Flow are not forward compatible.
 Therefore, a workspace created in FME 2024 is unlikely to work in FME 2022.
 This is important to take into account when you are creating workspaces for a client, for example, to use on their own FME installation.

-If FME Form is upgraded to the latest version but FME Flow has not been upgraded, there is a risk that newly created workspaces will not run successfully when published to FME Flow on an older version.
+If FME Form is upgraded to the latest version but FME Flow has not been upgraded, newly created workspaces may not run successfully when published to FME Flow on an older version.
 FME will warn you if you try to open a newer workspace in an older FME version or attempt to publish to an older version of FME Flow.

 We always recommend using the same versions of FME Form and FME Flow.
-Remember, you can keep different versions of FME Form installed on one machine.
+Remember, you can keep multiple versions of FME Form installed on a single machine.
 So, you can install the latest FME Form and keep an older FME Form for publishing workspaces in production to FME Flow.

 Compatibility and Version Numbers